CacheboxInc/HDM-Videos/Networking/Network Overview.md

 size: 1080p
 ---

-This Video will give an overview of how networking in configured for HDM and how you can map your datacenter network for use in HDM.
+This Video will give an overview of how networking is configured for HDM and how you can map your datacenter network for use in HDM.
 ![](001-Multi-network VCS.png)
-This diagram shows a typical network configuration for a customer and how they would configure the cloud.
+This diagram shows a typical network configuration of a typical vSphere and how they would configure the cloud.

 First lets start with the configuration on premises.